NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 $ sbatch ~/rnaseq/scripts/genome_index.run
 ```

+For this workshop we have generated the genome indices for you, so that we don't get held up waiting on the generation of the indices (it takes a while and requires a lot of memory).
+The index can be found in `/data/NICHD-core0/references/human/gencode-v28/genome/star/human_gencode-v28`

 ## Genome Indices on Biowulf

 Going right to the source to download the GTF Files is